ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step02.md

 The HTTPS bit is handled by Firebase Hosting.
 Now we will handle the last two as well as adding some polish.

-First, let's install Angular's PWA library by running `ng add @angular/pwa`.
+First, let's install Angular's PWA library by running `npx ng add @angular/pwa`.
 This command did several things:

 1. Installed a pre-built configurable service worker
 1. Installed a pre-defined Web App Manifest file